peterevilla/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Both Methods excute a function over the elements of an array, the differece is that '.forEach' apply changes in the same array, .map returns a second array.

 2. What is the difference between a function and a method?

+A Method is a Fuction but is executed inside of an object

 3. What is closure?

+a closure gives you access to an outer function’s scope from an inner function

 4. Describe the four rules of the 'this' keyword.

+1- Default Binding:
+It’s the most common case of function calls the standalone function invocation

+2- Implicit Binding:
+The object that is standing before the dot is what this keyword will be bound to.

+3- Explicit Binding:
+In this case, you can force a function call to use a particular object for this binding, without putting a property function reference on the object.

+4- New Binding
+The last rule exists for this binding.The function that is called with new operator

 5. Why do we need super() in an extended class?

+To access and call functions on an object's parent.

 ## Project Set up